Zheng Jie: 2011

-Following on from Toronto, Zheng entered the qualification tournament for the Western & Southern Open in Cincinnati; as the 24th seed, Zheng overcame CoCo Vandeweghe in the first qualification round, setting up a match with twelfth seed Johanna Larsson, who she overwhelmed 6–1, 6–2 to qualify for the main draw.
+Following on from Toronto, she entered the qualification tournament for the Western & Southern Open in Cincinnati; as the 24th seed, Zheng overcame CoCo Vandeweghe in the first qualification round, setting up a match with twelfth seed Johanna Larsson, who she overwhelmed 6–1, 6–2 to qualify for the main draw.
 In the first round she faced Julia Görges, and won that match 6–2, 1–6, 6–4.
 In the second round, she lost to Jelena Janković in three sets.
 At the US Open, Zheng overcame Vitalia Diatchenko in the first round before losing in three sets to Andrea Petkovic.

 Zheng played a tournament in her native China for the first time in two years at the Guangzhou International Open, where she was unseeded.
 She defeated sixth seeded Alberta Brianti, Noppawan Lertcheewakarn and fourth seeded Petra Martić before losing to Magdaléna Rybáriková in the semifinals.
 She played next at the Pan Pacific Open in Japan, where she fell to qualifier CoCo Vandeweghe after a tough three-setter in the first round.

 Zheng received a wildcard into the China Open.
 In the first round she beat Alberta Brianti, although Brianti was leading 4–0 in the deciding set.
 In the second round she lost to Agnieszka Radwańska 1–6, 4–6.

 Zheng played her final event of the season at the Osaka Open.
 She amazingly won her first match versus Zuzana Kučová 6–1, 6–1 and after that she beat fifth-seeded Australian Jarmila Gajdošová to reach the quarterfinals, which had to be postponed because of rain.
 After a one-day delay, Zheng beat Petra Cetkovská 0–6, 7–5, 6–3.
 Zheng later lost to top-seeded Samantha Stosur in the semifinals, in three sets.
 By virtue of this performance, Zheng entered the top 50, ending the season ranked world No. 48.

 Zheng then played an ITF tournament in Taipei as the top seed, but lost in the second round to Yaraslava Shvedova, 2–6, 2–6.